Fortnite streamer Tfue pursues Warzone after aim assist complaints

 Whether his audience watches him for his fame with FaZe clan or his Fortnite streams and videos, one thing is for certain: his attitude and ability to speak his mind freely keep them hooked.
 This is especially true now that the game that brought Tfue fame has been making him upset.

 Tfue even speaks his mind when it comes to Fortnite, the game that helped make him famous.
-Tfue has not held back in delivering the smackdown on Fortnite's aim assist, a feature that makes controller players, no matter their skill level, an advantage over keyboard and mouse players.
+Tfue has not held back in delivering the smackdown on Fortnite's aim assist, a feature that gives controller players, no matter their skill level, an advantage over keyboard and mouse players.
 It helps controller players get a more precise shot than their keyboard and mouse counterparts, which can cause long-time Fortnite players and competitors to lose to less-experienced controller players.

 Aim assist cannot be removed from the game completely, as it makes playing with a controller possible in the first place, however, many streamers are suggesting that the feature be significantly nerfed so that it doesn't overpower controller players.
 Until aim assist gets tweaked or significantly downgraded, veteran players and streamers consider controller play "cheating," as it detracts from the experience keyboard and mouse players might be having, as even their skill seems to take a hit against the feature.